What’s The Best Wireless Xbox One Headset?

-The best new wireless gaming headsets for Xbox One (on the market right now).
+The best wireless headsets for Xbox One you can get today.

 iRating on Amazon.com

 |Wireless station||More info|

 |Plantronics RIG 800LX||3.9||24h per charge||Under $150||Dolby Atmos||Boom Mic|